synapseslab/android-bluegps-sdk-demoapp/documentation/bluegps_android_sdk.md

 <br />

+> [!NOTE]
 > If during the life of the app it's necessary change the configuration it will be enough to re-call `startNotifyRegionChanges(..)` because this method stop a previously job active and start the event detection with the new configuration.

 <br />